Rewards Loyalty Program

 -Users with legacy app version

--Users with first time download or version update
+-Users with first time download, organic or coming from web

 -Returning users not signed in